Security and Authorization

 Specialized XML firewalls offer the promise of protecting internal systems when using Web Services.
 Traditional firewalls offer protection at the packet level and do not examine the contents of messages.
 XML firewalls, on the other hand, examine the contents of messages.
 This includes the SOAP headers and the XML content.
 They are designed to permit authorized content to pass through the firewall.
-For a listing of XML firewall products, click here.

 - eXtensible Access Control Markup Language (XACML)

 - Security Assertion Markup Language (SAML)